Fire Emblem Awakening is meant to be the last hurrah for the series, but instead continued it. But is it as good as people says it is?

 Through expanded conversations, at least we know that Gangrel and Walhart believe that their actions are the right thing to do.
-Not entirely rational and certainly cruel, but you can make sense of them.
+Not entirely rational and certainly cruel, but you can see where they’re coming from.

-Validar is just transparently evil.
+Validar is a transparently evil, one-dimensional villain.
 His goal is to resurrect a powerful dark god, and… yeah, that’s it.
 Even though this plot point was foreshadowed much earlier in the game, it still feels like it’s been rushed because most of the relevant info is stuffed into this one arc.
-Though this story arc is definitely a callback to the original Fire Emblem’s plot, it doesn’t mean that it’s good or interesting.
+Though this story arc is definitely a callback to the series’ past, it doesn’t mean that it’s good or interesting.

 Despite how long the game is, the lore surrounding Ylisse and its neighbors ares rather shallow and the story arcs end too quickly.
-If anything, the story arcs are callbacks to previous games of the series rather than letting Chrom and Robin develop.
+If anything, the story arcs focus more on being callbacks to previous games of the series rather than letting Chrom and Robin develop.
 As soon as Chrom becomes the Exalt in the game, his own character arc is pretty much done.
 He doesn’t undergo character growth afterward (minus support conversations).

 Most of the characters don’t have much development in the middle of the story either.
 However, their dialogue and support conversations are really entertaining.

 Granted, there are some rather lame support conversations in this game that amount to nothing and feel like an utter waste of time.
 No new revelation or discovery in a character.
-Some of which are just pointless.
-Not even character development.
+No character development.
+Just pure stupidity for the sake of it.

-It really is unfortunate that the game doesn’t give them much of a role or say in anything in the main story.
+It really is unfortunate that the game doesn’t give these characters much of a role or say in anything in the main story.
 Fire Emblem: Path of Radiance, however, did this quite often and gave you the sense that each and every character was important.